jozeflacko/flower/README.md

 You can try it out here: <a href='http://flower-css.jozeflacko.com'>flower-css.jozeflacko.com</a>

-* This app is hosted at heroku cloud platform and it can take up to 10 second to wake up this page
+* This app is hosted at heroku cloud platform and it can take up to 10 seconds to wake up this page :)

 ### Screenshot
 <p style='max-width:360px;'>